XiekangZhang/everything_about_python/playground/offical_docu/the_python_tutorial/README.md

 #### truth value testing

-- the built-in objects are considered false:
+- the built-in objects are considered `False`:
   - constants defined to be false: `None` and `False`
   - zero of any numeric type: `0`, `0.0`, `0j`, `Decimal(0)`, `Fraction(0, 1)`
   - empty sequences and collections: `''`, `()`, `{}`, `set()`, `range(0)`